Who gets priority?

 Priority if you need to live in the area to avoid hardship

-You should also be given reasonable preference on the waiting list if you can show that there are special social or welfare reasons why you need to live in a particular area.
+You should also be given reasonable preference if you can show that there are special social or welfare reasons why you need to live in a particular area.
 This might be the case if, for example:

 - you or someone in your household is studying at a special school in the area